Google

 Terms of Use

 Teachers can use this material for non-commercial purposes.
 If you wish to modify anything, please contact Yukiko Abe Hatasa, and the other copyright holders.
-If use these materials, the LCTL project and Yukiko Abe Hatasa would like to hear from you.
+If you use these materials, Yukiko Abe Hatasa would like to hear from you.

 Chapter Title and Sections